qialex/repowise-nestjs-rag-pipeline/README.md

 docker-compose up -d
 ```

-Add a cron job (e.g. via [cron-job.org](https://cron-job.org)) pinging `GET /health` every 10 minutes to keep the free VM from sleeping.

 ---

 ## Notes

 - **Gemini free tier** — 1500 embedding requests/day.
 With the default batch size of 25 chunks, a ~375-chunk repo uses the full daily quota.
 If ingestion fails with a rate-limit error after 5 retries, wait until midnight (Pacific) for the quota to reset.
-- **Job cancellation** — Deleting or restarting a repo sends `SIGTERM` to the worker child process, stopping ingestion instantly regardless of what it's doing (sleeping, waiting on network, etc.).
+- **Job cancellation** — Deleting or restarting a repo sends `SIGTERM` to the worker child process, stopping ingestion instantly regardless of what it's doing.
-- **Chat history** — Stored in Redis per repo; cleared automatically on restart or delete.
+- **Chat history** — Stored in Neon Postgres per repo; cleared automatically on restart or delete.

 ---